dxwayne/NGSL/docs/source/queries.rst

 operator brings out fields and the **->>** operator renders them into text form.

-Note: This is from the NGSL original files, where the "OBJECT" is called "TARGOBJ" etc.
+Note\: This is from the NGSL original files, where the "OBJECT" is called "TARGOBJ" etc.

 .. code-block:: psql